ErreurDeSyntaxe/foundations-admin-dashboard/README.md

 Foundations path, but the feeling of growth has continued throughout the current course.
 I look forward to starting the JavaScript course.
 But first, I need to start and complete this project.

+I took a quick look at my landing page project, and I remember it was difficult.
+Perhaps outside observers can also tell I struggled a lot with Flexbox because the project looks terrible.
+I already wanted to go back and fix the README files to use the current model, but now I want to redo the landing page project from zero.
+It would probably take a very short time, but it's also not worth it right now.
+Maybe a later project will require a nice landing page, and I will have the justification I need.